- 1–14 oz or 400 ml can full-fat coconut milk

 - Chill the coconut milk can in the fridge overnight.

-- Place a large mixing bowl and the beaters in the fridge 15 minutes before whipping.
+- Refrigerate a large mixing bowl and the beaters at least 15 minutes before whipping.

-- Add the powdered sugar, agave or maple syrup or your favorite sweetener and the vanilla extract (optional).
-Whip again for at least 1 or 2 minutes.
+- Add the vanilla extract, the powdered sugar, and the agave or maple syrup (or your favorite sweetener), and whip again for at least 1 or 2 minutes.
+This step is optional.

-- Use immediately or refrigerate.
+- Keep the leftovers in an airtight container in the fridge for 1-2 weeks.
 It will harden in the fridge.
 If the whipped cream becomes too firm, whip again before serving.